-If you or a family member needs help to process the adjustment of status, contact one of our expert immigration attorneys.
-We have been serving the Latino community in the Los Angeles area for over 40 years.
+If you or a family member need help in adjusting your status, contact one of our expert immigration attorneys.
+We have been serving immigrants to the Los Angeles and California for over 40 years.

 What is an adjustment of status?

 The process known as adjustment of status allows you to apply for legal permanent residence to obtain a Green Card in the United States.
 This immigration process is carried out by foreigners who are already within the United States.
 In other words, foreigners can obtain a Green Card without having to return to their country.

 Note: If you are outside the US please review our article on the consular processing.
 That will be the procedure to use to apply for the visa in those circumstances.

 Steps to follow for the adjustment of status

 To apply for permanent residence you must follow the steps below correctly.
 A simple mistake can ruin the entire process.
 Remember that you have our immigration lawyers in Los Angeles available to assist you.

 1. Determine if you are eligible to apply for the Green Card